Beloved (novel): Definition of manhood

 The discussion of manhood and masculinity is foreshadowed by the dominant meaning of Sethe's story.
 Beloved depicts slavery in two main emotions: Love and Self-Preservation; however, Morrison does more than depict emotions.

 The author accurately depicts the horrors of enslavement and its effects to communicate the morals of manhood.
 It also distorts a man from himself.
 Morrison revealed different pathways to the meaning of manhood by her stylistic devices.
 She established new information for understanding the legacy of slavery best depicted through stylistic devices.
 To understand Paul D's perception of manhood, Morrison deliberately inserts his half-formed words and thoughts, to provide the audience a taste of what is going on inside his mind.

-Yet, throughout the novel, Paul D's depiction of manhood was being constantly challenged by the norms and values of White culture.
+Yet, throughout the novel, Paul D's depiction of manhood was being constantly challenged by the norms and values of white culture.
 The author demonstrates the distinctions between Western and African values, and how the dialogue between the two values is heard through juxtaposition and allusions.
-She maneuvered her message through the social atmosphere of her words, which was further highlighted by the character's motives and actions.
+Scholar Zakiyyah Iman Jackson has argued that Paul D's reduced manhood emerges in relation to a discourse of animality.
+Morrison maneuvered her message through the social atmosphere of her words, which was further highlighted by the character's motives and actions.

 Paul D is a victim of racism in that his dreams and goals are so high that he will never be able to achieve them because of racism.
 He thought he earned his right to reach each of his goals because of his sacrifices and what he has been through, that society would pay him back and allow him to do what his heart desired.